I have an example of the Scots technique of passing a compliment.

 I am a non-believer, but there is a humanity, a community spirit in that shared effort.
 It must have given them hope.

 By the time I made their acquaintance most of the prisoners were in their late seventies, a few their eighties.
 Only seven were left out of five hundred and fifty.

-Against all myths of the island as a cold place the day I arrived to visit the chapel and survey locations coincided with summer’s balmy heat.
-Fish really were jumping, and the wild cotton growing around flinty pools was truly high, well, a foot or so.
+Against all myths of the island as a cold place, on the day I arrived to visit the chapel and survey locations it coincided with summer’s balmy heat.
+Fish really were jumping, and the bog cotton growing and in around flinty pools was truly high, well, a foot or so.

-To the point of this tale: a noticeable characteristic of Scots is reluctance to offer a fulsome compliment.
+To the point of this tale: a noticeable characteristic of Scots is a reluctance to offer fulsome praise, or just a plain compliment.
 We fall back on nods, thumbs up, wry observation, part praise, part terse remark.

 “Dae Ah like yir noo shoes, hen?
 Well … they’re … unusual.”

 “Go on son, you can do it.
 Make me proud of you, or at least less disappointed.”